 Aside from the three bedrooms, there are 12 standard cabins (known by Amtrak as roomettes), six on either side.
 At the opposite end from the suites, what would have been sleeper cabins #13 and #14 have been replaced by a shower on one side and crew quarters on the other.
 Each of the sleeper cabins have two berths, although if you book a single ticket, you’ll get a cabin to yourself.

 If you’re used to travelling by train in the UK, the first thing that strikes you about US trains is how tall they are.
 Although the Viewliner sleeper cars are single-deck, they are very tall, resulting in a spacious cabin which is long and thin.
 There are two seats, one facing forwards, the other backwards, with a fold-out table between them.
 This means that you get to sit in comfort in your own private cabin during the day and both of you get access to the window, although the seats are close enough together that two tall people might have problems banging knees!
 This is in stark contrast to the sleepers I took in 2016, where in both Vietnam and China, you had four people to a cabin and only one window/table.
+It’s also a very different experience from the sleepers I took in Thailand, with their open-carriage arrangement.

 One of the seats is slightly narrower than the other, although both are wide by UK standards (and positively palatial compared to airline seats).
 The narrower seat makes room for a small toilet, which also has a fold-down sink above it, so if you really want to, you can spend the entire journey in the confines of your private cabin without ever venturing out.
 The wider seat doesn’t quite stretch the full width of the cabin, ending just short on the corridor side, leaving enough space for a wide shelf, handing for keeping bits and pieces or a small bag (my coffee kit lived there).
 Alternatively, when the toilet seat is down, I found that made an excellent storage space as well.